ArchipelagoMW/Archipelago/worlds/subnautica/docs/setup_en.md

 ## Troubleshooting

-If you don't see the connect window check that you see a qmodmanager_log-Subnautica.txt in Subnautica, if not QModManager4 is not correctly installed, otherwise open it and look for `[Info   :   BepInEx] Loading [Archipelago`.
+If you don't see the Connect Menu within the Main Menu, check that you see a file named `qmodmanager_log-Subnautica.txt` in the Subnautica game directory.
+If not, QModManager4 is not correctly installed, otherwise open it and look for `[Info   :   BepInEx] Loading [Archipelago`.
 If it doesn't show this, then QModManager4 didn't find the Archipelago mod, so check your paths.